tinkerhub/TinkerHub-Learning-Paths/learning/Data Analysis using Python/readme.md

 Once this downloads, you can follow the instructions for installing on your operating system [at this link](http://conda.pydata.org/docs/install/quick.html).
 Note: It's easiest just to use Anaconda's defaults in the installer.
 You don't have to change anything unless you're sure you want something different.

+## 2. Set up your environment

+Check out the environment files for windows and osx that we've given in this sub-repo `win-environment.yml` and `osx-environment.yml`.
+Copy it to your device and save it in a location, preferrably as `environment.yml`.
-#### Once the download finishes, open the command line by doing the following:
+#### Once that's done, open the command line by doing the following:

 Windows - Hit "Start" and then type "Command Prompt" and use that terminal.
 OSX - Type `Cmd+Space` and then enter Terminal in the search box to open the terminal.

 #### Run the following commands, which will install the package and put you in the tutorial environment.

-`conda env create -f <PATH_TO_ENVIRONMENT.YML>` - You'll need to replace <PATH_TO_ENVIRONMENT.YML> with the actual path where the file was downloaded.
+`conda env create -f <PATH_TO_ENVIRONMENT.YML>`
+        - You'll need to replace <PATH_TO_ENVIRONMENT.YML> with the actual path where the file was downloaded.
         For OSX, that's often `(/Users/<USERNAME>/Downloads/environment.yml)`.
         For Windows, it is usually `C:/Users/<USERNAME>/Downloads/environment.yml`.
 You'll have to replace <USERNAME> with your username on your machine.